-During the past decade, Dr. Wolf's research has been supported by grants from the American Heart Association, the National Kidney Foundation, the American Society of Nephrology, and the National Institutes of Health.
-He has served as primary research mentor for students, residents, fellows and faculty involved in patient-oriented, epidemiological and basic laboratory research.
-He serves on the editorial boards for the Journal of the American Society of Nephrology, Clinical Journal of the American Society of Nephrology, Seminars in Nephrology and Nature Reviews Nephrology, as an ad hoc peer reviewer for several other journals, and as Editor of the Mineral Metabolism section of Current Opinion in Nephrology and Hypertension.
-Dr. Wolf has been invited to deliver numerous national and international lectures on his research, and he has been the recipient of several teaching, mentoring and research awards.
-Dr. Wolf was elected to the American Society of Clinical Investigation in 2010 and was the recipient of the 2014 Young Investigator Award from the American Society of Nephrology and Kidney Council of the American Heart Association.
+In the last decade, Dr. Wolf's research has been supported by grants from the American Heart Association, the National Kidney Foundation, ASN, and the National Institutes of Health.
+He has been a primary research mentor for students, residents, fellows, and faculty involved in patient-oriented, epidemiological and basic laboratory research.
+He serves on the editorial boards for The Journal of the American Society of Nephrology, Clinical Journal of the American Society of Nephrology, Seminars in Nephrology, and Nature Reviews Nephrology, as an ad hoc reviewer for several other journals, and as Editor of the Mineral Metabolism section of Current Opinion in Nephrology and Hypertension.
+Dr. Wolf has delivered numerous invited lectures on his research nationally and internationally, and he has been the recipient of several teaching, mentoring and research awards.
+Dr. Wolf was elected to the American Society of Clinical Investigation in 2010 and was the recipient of the 2014 Young Investigator Award from ASN and the Kidney Council of the American Heart Association.